electronic-structure/SIRIUS/README.md

  * [MAGMA](https://icl.cs.utk.edu/magma/)
  * CUDA/ROCm

 We use CMake as a building tool.
-If the libraries are installed in a standard location, cmake can find them automatically.
+If the libraries are installed in a standard location, CMake can find them automatically.
 Otherwise you need to provide a specific path of each library to cmake.
 We use Docker to create a reproducible work environment for the examples below.

 ### Minimal installation
-Suppose we have a minimal Linux installation described by the following Dockerfile:
+Suppose we have a minimal Linux installation described by the following
-<details><summary>Simple Linux dockerfile</summary>
+<details><summary>Dockerfile</summary>
 <p>

 ```dockerfile